Azure/fta-cloudarchitecture/docs/cloud-architecture.md

 > 📖 [Azure subscription and service limits, quotas, and constraints]

 ## Architecture review

 Once a good candidate architecture has been formed and the team are getting close to starting Dev/Test then we highly recommend requesting an Architecture Review from the FastTrack for Azure team.
 In a 90 minute review session we will review your design to validate that it meets your business requirements and offer advice (including a list of recommendations and risks) where we see room for improvements.
 The goal of a FastTrack for Azure Architecture review is to help you be successful in your deployment to Azure and also to have a great experience once your are operating your system in production.

 > 📖 [FastTrack for Azure Architectural / Solution Review and Guidance Framework]

+## Note on existing systems
+Often when moving an existing system from on-premises to the cloud (often refered to as application modernisation) There will be several constraints placed on the architecture because of the existing architecture.
+When this occurs you may not be able to follow all of the guidance discussed.

+* often requirements are no longer known
+* old protocols and architecture inflexible
+* complex systems take time to change and will need a phased approach
+* Phase 1 may simply involve substituting out components for similar PaaS services
+* Investing in building api facades for legacy components to facilitate integration

 ## Links and references